Chinese Indonesians: Literature

 Kho Ping Hoo or Asmaraman Sukowati Kho Ping Hoo is a beloved Indonesian author of Chinese ethnicity.
-He is well known in Indonesia for his martial art fiction set in the background of China or Java.
-During his 30 years career, at least 120 stories has been published (according to Leo Suryadinata).
+He is well known in Indonesia for his martial arts fiction set in the background of China or Java.
+During his 30 years career, at least 120 stories have been published (according to Leo Suryadinata).
 However, Forum magazine claimed at least Kho Ping Hoo had 400 stories with the background of China and 50 stories with the background of Java.